 Considering that for SAR1 and SARA systems the degradation is 0.019 dB and 0.196 dB, respectively, the total degradation will be 0.215 dB.
 This means that with simultaneous exposure to pulse interference from SAR1 and SARA systems, the permissible degradation level for the SBAS receiver will be exceeded.

-Thus, taking into account the increasing number of sources of pulsed interference, in order to correctly assess the interference effect of new pulsed systems on RNSS receivers, it is necessary to take into account the current cumulative interference from already operating pulsed systems.
+Thus, taking into account the increasing number of sources of pulsed interference, in order to correctly assess the interference effect of new pulsed systems on RNSS receivers, it is necessary to take into account the current cumulative interference from all operating pulsed systems.

 3 Summary and proposals

-This annex shows that when evaluating possible pulsed interference from new spaceborne synthetic aperture radars of the EESS on RNSS receivers based on the Recommendation of ITU-R M.2030 methodology used in Report ITU-R RS.[EESS_SAR-RNSS], it is necessary to take into account the cumulative simultaneous effect of pulsed interference from multiple sources.
-The methodology presented in Recommendation ITU-R M.2030 can be used for a preliminary assessment of pulsed interference in relation to the RNSS receiver.
+This annex shows that when evaluating the impact of possible pulsed interference from new spaceborne synthetic aperture radars of the EESS on RNSS receivers based on the methodology of Recommendation of ITU-R M.2030 as used in Report ITU-R RS.2537-0, it is necessary to take into account the cumulative simultaneous effect of pulsed interference from multiple sources.
+The methodology presented in Recommendation ITU-R M.2030 can be used for a preliminary assessment of the impact of pulsed interference to the RNSS receiver.

-However, when assessing the new pulsed interference from SAR to RNSS receivers, administrations should take into account the aggregate interference from several sources of pulsed interference.
-The issue of possible mechanisms to avoid or mitigate aggregate interference from multiple EESS (active) SAR systems should be further studied, taking into account existing examples in Report ITU-R M.2305.
+The issue of possible mechanisms to avoid or mitigate aggregate interference from multiple EESS (active) SAR systems requires further study, taking into account the examples in this Report.

 _____